grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In the URL box, enter [http://loki:3100](http://loki:3100).
 1. Scroll to the bottom of the page and click **Save & Test** to save your changes.

+You should see the message "Data source successfully connected."
 Loki is now available as a data source in Grafana.

 ## Explore your logs